CheckVero/check-vero-mvp/README.md

 – Real-time caller verification (banks, governments, platforms)
 – AI-assisted risk & intent analysis
 – Signal-staking via the $VERO token
-– Evolved from a grant-backed MVP proposal
+– Originally submitted as a 15K DFINITY grant proposal (not awarded)
+– Now reapplying for 25K with improved MVP and real-world validation
-– Pilot traction with a Dutch bank (Australia)
+– Pilot commitment secured with Dutch bank (Australia branch): customers will receive email invitation to test the app
+– Public subsidy in preparation via awareness programs in both the Netherlands 🇳🇱 and Australia 🇦🇺

 ---